Jamie Kidson’s grand hacienda-style home in Oakland is possessed by a spirit. But it’s not what you think.

-Above: The second part of the kitchen is the working kitchen, where the cooking and large refrigerator live.
+Above: The second part of the kitchen is the working kitchen, where the cooking happens and the large refrigerator lives.
 Former owner Bush had a live-in cook and would take her meals in the breakfast room in the morning, and dinners in the dining room.

 Above: The part of the kitchen that traditionally served as the breakfast room was renovated by Kidson.
-The original room had a large butler pantry sep decided to open it up in order to make the kitchen functional for a family.
+The original room had a large butler pantry that she decided to open up to make the kitchen functional for a family.

 Above: A Shaw’s Original apron sink and a traditional kitchen faucet.

 Above: The breakfast room is where Kidson and her family gather for everyday meals.